Stamos, Theodoros, b. 1922 d. 1997

 - Theodoros Stamos letters to James DiMartino, 1977-1988

-- Image Gallery items from other collections related to Stamos, Theodoros
+- Image and Media Gallery items from other collections related to Stamos, Theodoros

 Related MaterialsTheodoros Stamos loaned a selection of papers for microfilming on reels N/70-66 - N/70-67.
 These papers were not included with the 2008 gift and are still available on microfilm and for interlibrary loan.
 The loaned materials include correspondence, poems, printed material and membership cards that are not described in this finding aid.